-About the Ancient Water Fountain om the Road from Jaffa to Jerusalem, Lod, and RamleA sebil is a public building that is built to provide water to passerby's.
+About the Ancient Water Fountain on the Road from Jaffa to Jerusalem, Lod, and RamleA sebil is a public building that is built to provide water to passerby's.
 Sebils are built in Muslim regions, there are religious reasons for these fountains, as well as to give water to thirsty people, and provide drinking water for camels and other animals.

-The famous road to Jerusalem, through Lod and Ramle, there is a sebil in Abu Nabbut.
+In the famous road to Jerusalem, through Lod and Ramle, there is a sebil in Abu Nabbut.
 It is a Muslim sebil, from the Ottoman period that is an impressive structure that has survived in Jaffa.

 The sebil is named after the cruel Mayor of Jaffa in the early 19th century.
-His name was Muhammad Aka-A-Shamai but because of his cruelty, his nickname was Abu Nabbut, meaning "Father of the Club."
+His name was Muhammad Al-Shamai but because of his cruelty, his nickname was Abu Nabbut, meaning "Father of the Club."

 Behind the sabil is a small park named also for Abu Nabbut, with a few statues, including a statue of Igael Tumarkin.

 This is not the only sebil dedicated to this man- another sebil was built in old Jaffa and called after him.
 Only the base of the building remains today.
 On top of this base, in 2011 a new sebil was built, it can be seen next to the Mahmudiya mosque, on Rosslan Street in Jaffa.